Bradford Buildings, West Yorkshire uk

 Ireland_Bridge Bingley

-St James' C of E Church in Manchester Road actually in the Township of Horton was built in 1838.
+St James' C of E Church near Manchester Road BD5 area, St James Square ,for years no spire, St James' C of E Church in Manchester Road actually in the Township of Horton was built in 1838.
 It was the nearest place of Anglican worship to Broom fields.
 It had a school attached to the church which for some years was the only school available to Broomfield children.
 The first vicar "Parson Bull" was a leader of the "Ten hours movement" and an enthusiast for factory reform.
 He was very popular with the working classes and hated by the mill owners who eventually forced him to leave Bradford.

-Cathedral Bradford, Church of St Peter
+Cathedral Bradford, Church of Bradford

 Bradford_Cathedral

-Shopping Centre john street
+Shopping Centre John Street

-Oastler Shopping Centre john street
+Oastler Shopping Centre John street

 Oldest building in Bradford is Bolling Hall